Vermont Hummingbird Migration: 3 Awesome Travelers

 When Do Vermont Hummingbirds Arrive?

-According to the Vermont Fish & Wildlife Department (VFWD), during spring migration, Vermont hummingbirds begin to arrive as early as the beginning of May.
+According to the Vermont Fish & Wildlife Department (VFWD), during spring migration, Vermont hummingbirds begin to arrive as early as the beginning of May with males arriving first to stake out the territory that they will defend as they try to attract a female.

-See my article: How to Identify a Hummingbird’s Gender in 4 Easy Steps
+How to Identify a Hummingbird’s Gender in 4 Easy Steps

-Vermont hummingbirds starting their spring migration north from Panama City, Panama need to fly about 4,741 miles over land or 2,473 miles if they fly over the Gulf of Mexico, to reach Burlington, Vermont.
+Vermont hummingbirds starting their spring migration north from Panama City, Panama need to fly about 4,741 miles over land or 2,473 miles if they fly over the Gulf of America, to reach Burlington, Vermont.

 Vermont hummingbirds starting their journey north from Mexico, at the United States’ southernmost border at Brownsville Texas, need to fly 1,865 miles to reach Burlington.

-Are There Vermont Hummingbirds That Live in the State Year-round?
+Are There Vermont Hummingbirds That Live in the State Year-Round?

-There are no hummingbird species that live in Vermont year-round.
-The Ruby-throated, Rufous, and Mexican violetear hummingbirds all migrate south to their wintering grounds during fall migration.
+The Ruby-throated, Rufous, and Mexican Violetear hummingbirds all migrate south to their wintering grounds during fall migration.

 The general public is unaware of how cold-tolerant hummingbirds actually are.